quasar-team/CanModule/Documentation/sphinx-source/standardApi.rst

 CAN ports are specified by the user, and in the strict sense, a port is an integer number 0..N.
 Vendors and implementations tend to handle that differently, but CanModule tries to provide a standard API across all vendors.
-The following strings, specified for CAN ports, will connect to port X:
+The following strings, specified for CAN ports, will connect to can port P:

+* "P"
-* "X"
+* "canP"
-* "canX"
+* "moduleP"
-* "vcanX"
+* "whateverP"

+but specifying

-* "moduleX"
+* "vcanP"
-* "whateverX"
+* "vcanmoduleP"

-but "module2PortX" will connect to 2 instead of port X, so please stay reasonable.
+will use vcan (virtual can) instead under linux for USB/socketcan bridges.
+P has to be an integer.

 * The **access to a CAN port** is through: